YconquestY/cs-629/README.md

 ```
 Or for your code....
 ```
-timeout 2 ./run_pipelined add32 # Will run add32 on your future pipelined processor, it is often useful to add a timeout to avoid running forever
+timeout 2 ./run_pipelined add32 # Will run add32 on your future pipelined processor, it is often useful to add a timeout to avoid running forever as the tests generate log files (see below)
 ```

 Those will generate a trace `multicycle.log` or `pipelined.log` that can be opened in Konata (see below).